confluentinc/examples/ccloud-monitoring/docs/monitoring-overview.rst

-   `ccloud-exporter <https://github.com/Dabz/ccloudexporter/blob/master/README.md>`_ uses the key and secret to authenticate to |ccloud|. ``ccloud-exporter`` queries the `Confluent Metrics API <https://docs.confluent.io/cloud/current/monitoring/metrics-api.html>`_ for metrics about your Confluent Cloud deployment and displays them in a Prometheus scrapable webpage.
+   `ccloud-exporter <https://github.com/Dabz/ccloudexporter/blob/master/README.md>`_ uses the key and secret to authenticate to |ccloud|. ``ccloud-exporter`` queries the `Confluent Metrics API <https://docs.confluent.io/cloud/current/monitoring/metrics-api.html>`_ for metrics about your |ccloud| deployment and displays them in a Prometheus scrapable webpage.

    .. code-block:: bash